Customs Associates

 Outward Processing Relief (OPR)

-Many companies send goods abroad for manufacture or assembly and return to stock.
-Such goods may be returned partially manufactured or in the finished state.
-OPR allows re-importation after process with reduced payment of duty.
+Many companies send goods abroad for manufacture or assembly and return to stock or send goods abroad for repair and return.
+OPR allows re-importation after process overseas with reduced payment of duty; effectively with duty only due on the overseas processing plus the transportation costs.
 It is of particular value where companies are able to take advantage of lower labour rates elsewhere in the world and is used particularly within the textiles industry.

 Authorised Use